How to Choose a Reliable Sagada Travel Agency for Safety and Convenience (See Checklist)

 Most of your options are on Facebook.

 These travel agencies post their offers all the time in different travel groups around the Philippines.
-Just type “Travel Tours Sagada” on Facebook and you’ll see an endless list of results.
+Just type “Travel Tours Sagada” into the Facebook search bar, and you’ll find an endless list of results.

 What I like most about these agencies?

-Their Sagada tour packages are usually affordable.
-For around 4000 pesos, you can already enjoy a 3-day trip with transportation, accommodation, and even basic meals included.
-It’s honestly a solid deal for budget travelers.
+Their Sagada tour packages are generally affordable, with prices starting at 4,000 pesos per person.
+Costs can go up depending on fuel prices, but for that amount, you already get a 3-day trip complete with transportation, accommodation, and even basic meals.
+It’s definitely a great deal for budget travelers.

 But if you’re one of them, be ready for a few trade-offs.